 Plus500 is an extremely popular UK stock broker.
 This platform offers contracts for differences (CFDs) for more than 2,000 financial instruments in total, including hundreds of shares from around the world.

-Even better, Plus500 is 100% commission free and keeps its spread fees relatively low, making it an excellent choice for traders looking for a low-cost brokerage option.
+Even better, Plus500 is 100% commission free and keeps its spread fees relatively low, making it a choice for traders looking for a low-cost brokerage option.
 In addition, the broker is considered very trustworthy since it’s regulated by the UK’s Financial Conduct Authority and trades publicly on the London Stock Exchange.

 What is Plus500?

-Plus500 was founded in Israel in 2008 to offer a low-cost, online alternative for traders.
+Plus500 was founded in Israel in 2008 to offer a low-cost, online share dealing account alternative for traders.
 At the time, Plus500 was one of only a small number of brokers that enabled commission-free share trading.
 In addition, Plus500 was the first major broker in the world to introduce Bitcoin CFD trading in 2013.